AmarachiOE/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS are softwares we use to manage, create, delete, etc. databases.
+SQL is a standard language we use to communicate with relational databases to extract data based on criteria.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+We need a way to uniquely identify each record in a table because there could be duplicate records for a single person, user, or item in a table.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+Foreign Key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table (also known as a bridging or joining table).
+This table records all the possible combinations of the two tables in the many-to-many relationship.

 ## Project Set Up